History of science: Preservation of Greek heritage

-The fall of the Western Roman Empire led to a deterioration of the classical tradition in the western part (or Latin West) of Europe in the 400s.
-In contrast, the Eastern Roman or Byzantine Empire resisted the barbarian attacks and preserved and improved the learning.
+The fall of the Western Roman Empire led to a deterioration of the classical tradition in the western part (or Latin West) of Europe during the 5th century.
+In contrast, the Byzantine Empire resisted the barbarian attacks and preserved and improved the learning.

 While the Byzantine Empire still held learning centers such as Constantinople, Alexandria and Antioch, Western Europe's knowledge was concentrated in monasteries until the development of medieval universities in the 12th centuries.
 The curriculum of monastic schools included the study of the few available ancient texts and of new works on practical subjects like medicine and timekeeping.

 In the sixth century in the Byzantine Empire, Isidore of Miletus compiled Archimedes' mathematical works in the Archimedes Palimpsest, where all Archimedes' mathematical contributions were collected and studied.

 John Philoponus, another Byzantine scholar, was the first to question Aristotle's teaching of physics, introducing the theory of impetus.
 The theory of impetus was an auxiliary or secondary theory of Aristotelian dynamics, put forth initially to explain projectile motion against gravity.
 It is the intellectual precursor to the concepts of inertia, momentum and acceleration in classical mechanics.
 The works of John Philoponus inspired Galileo Galilei ten centuries later.

-The first record of separating conjoined twins took place in the Byzantine Empire in the 900s when the surgeons tried to separate a dead body of a pair of conjoined twins.
-The result was partly successful as the other twin managed to live for three days.
-The next recorded case of separating conjoined twins was several centuries later, in 1600s Germany.